 8. Eating Pan De Muerto

-The name might frighten you a little, but don’t worry, the Mexican people don’t spend the days around Day of the Dead eating bread made of dead people.
+The name might frighten you a little, but don’t worry, the Mexican people don’t spend the days around the Day of the Dead eating bread made from dead people.

 9. Graveside Vigils